Surachart1988/FindRestaurantsWeb/README.md

 * Google Map API

 ## reference

-* [Get an API Key]https://developers.google.com/maps/documentation/javascript/get-api-key - How to get api key.
+* [Get an API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) - How to get api key.
-* [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial - tutorial The Maps JavaScript API which you can modify using layers and styles, controls and events, and various services and libraries.
+* [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) - Tutorial The Maps JavaScript API which you can modify using layers and styles, controls and events, and various services and libraries.